KULeuven-Diepenbeek/osc-course/content/ch5-introOS/intro-os.md

 | RPM | .rpm | Red Hat, Fedora, and CentOS a.o. |
 | packman | .pkg.tar.xz | Arch Linux, FeLi Linux a.o. |

+{{% notice note %}}
+If you search for Bodhi in the image above, you'll learn that Bodhi is based on Ubuntu, which is based on Debian.
+Therefore APT (Advanced Package Tool) is used.
+{{% /notice %}}

+{{% task %}}
+1. Use apt to see a list of the installed packages in the VM
+2. Update the list of packages in the VM
+3. Upgrade all packages to the most recently available version
+4. Install **frozen-bubble** in the VM
+{{% /task %}}

+## Got Root ?
+Most operating system allow for multiple users to share one system.
+Like in most OS-es linux also has an **administrative** user, or super-user: **root**.
+This privileged user is not to be used when doing day-to-day work.
+However, you are able to login as a root user and do everything you like as this user.
+Again: **this is strongly discouraged !!**

+A better way of approaching your day-to-day work on a Linux system is to use a standard user.
+Whenever you need a higher privilege-level, you can use **sudo**.
+This is a simple tool that allows regular user to execute certain commands as the root-user.
+The VM with this course is organised in this way.

+{{% figure src="https://imgs.xkcd.com/comics/sandwich.png" title="source: xkcd.com"%}}

+Every user that has a login on a Linux system automatically belongs to a **group**.
+Depending on the distribution, this group can have multiple names.
+On **Bodhi** a new group is created for every user that bares the same name.

+## On files and such
+On Linux, almost everything is a file.
+A file ... is a file.
+A directory ... is a file.
+A harddrive ... is a file.
+A UART port ... is a file.
+Every file is owned by one user.
+All other users' privileges are based on the **access permissions**.

+{{% figure src="/img/os/accesspermissions.png" title="Access permissions in an example folder"%}}

+The image above shows the content of a folder **example** this folder contains: 2 files, 2 directories, a *hidden* directory, and a *hidden* file.
+With *hidden* is meant that these files are not seen with a normal *ls*.
+To see these files the **-a** options has to be present.

+With the **-l** the *long listing* format is shown (as is seen in the image above).
+With this, the access permissions are shown in the first 10 characters of each line:
+{{% figure src="https://1.bp.blogspot.com/-4YYentw6dEM/W2WjhM1l1DI/AAAAAAAAL6M/2pJn_KbDXmUPEImvikiCFcnWJ0pLvzVVACLcBGAs/s640/UNIX%2Bfile%2Bpermissions%2Bby%2BJulia%2BEvans.jpg" title="source: somewhere on the Internet, found through Google"%}}